jianboqi/GeoNDC/README.md

 📈 y/dt Differentiable Physics: Supports analytical computation of derivatives for extracting precise surface dynamics.

 🚀 High Fidelity: Preserves high-frequency details often lost in traditional temporal smoothing.

+🚧 Code Release Policy: The source code and pre-trained models are currently under review.
+They will be released immediately upon the acceptance of the paper.